By the time I finished the reply, I realized I had enough material for a blog entry, so here it is:

 Quite Earthy which I think might work well with the TreJ Invictis Cigar Palate: Smoke.
 Orange Marmalade.
 Charcoal on the retro.
 Finish: Medium.
 Sweet

 In summary: the TreJ Invictis Cigar works well with any of the brown spirits selected in this pairing exercise.
-It’s a cigar you’ll enjoy from beginning to end, but for my money, it’s Legendario Rum for the best over-all cigar and spirits tasting experience!
+It’s a cigar you’ll enjoy from beginning to end, but for my money, it’s Legendario Rum or Glenfarclas 40yo for the best over-all cigar and spirits tasting experience!
 TreJ Cigars Ron Legendario Rum Glenfarclas Lot 40 Canadian Whisky

 Cigar Tasting Notes – Raw Draw, Ignition & 1st Puffs.
 Trinidad Vigia Cigar